ScopeCreep-zip/ossidata/docs/GETTING_STARTED.md

 ## Understanding the Code

-Let's look at the blink example:
+Let's look at the blink example and learn Rust concepts along the way:

 ```rust
 #![no_std]                    // No standard library (embedded)